NazaFF/DC-Motor-Generator-Monitoring-System/README.md

 Feel free to explore my other engineering projects and connect with me on LinkedIn.

+Here are some of the images of the progress of the project:

 ![Project Status](https://img.shields.io/badge/Status-Completed-success)

 <img width="1536" height="2048" alt="WhatsApp Image 2026-07-11 at 16 36 11" src="https://github.com/user-attachments/assets/bcb6544f-d900-47cd-97e0-d10b72d2f42c" />